slatedocs/slate/source/includes/_resourcedefns.md

 Location within the chassis if this storage enclosure is part of a larger chassis hosting multiple storage enclosures

 ## HpiLOActiveHealthSystem

+This resource enables access to Active Health System data.

 **Properties**

 > **Resource Instances of this Type**: